 An increase in the amount of ventilation will increase the energy costs required to condition the fresh air to indoor levels.
 It is important to understand that some ventilation is occurring all the time.
 This is called natural ventilation.
 The actual increase in the overall rate and, in turn, the increase in utility costs is normally not significant.

 It is a mistake to assume that equal performance at these conditions means equal performance in the cooler conditions present in basements.
-In fact, most residential dehumidifiers, even those that contain a defrost feature, do not recommend operation below 65°F and in some cases 70°F. The performance of typical residential dehumidifiers at these temperatures is minimal, if they function at all.
-The Santa Fe or Ultra Aire dehumidifiers are designed to operate in temperatures as low as 56°F and will still remove over 60 pints a day at 60°F and 60% RH.
+In fact, most residential dehumidifiers, even those that contain a defrost feature, do not recommend operation below 65°F and in some cases 70°F. The performance of typical residential dehumidifiers at these temperatures is minimal if they function at all.
+Santa Fe dehumidifiers are designed to operate in temperatures as low as 56°F and will still remove over 60 pints a day at 60°F and 60% RH.
 This is the caliber of performance required to reduce the relative humidity below 50% and eliminate mold growth.
 Plus, the cost of operating one dehumidifier is less than operating two units.

 In this example, you save $39.00 per month in operating costs by purchasing the high-capacity unit.
 After 11 months of operation, the electricity savings will pay for the higher purchase price of the high-capacity unit.
 From then on, you save money for each month of operation.